Modern Jewish Studies

 • Two additional elective courses (6 credits) in an area related to Modern Jewish Studies

-Thesis or Examination Requirement
+Thesis, Captone Project, or Examination Requirement

 MA theses are sustained research papers in an area of the student’s choosing and specialization.
 Students wishing to write an MA thesis should work closely with their advisor early in the program to identify a topic and to shape their course of study to prepare them to write the thesis.
-Prior to beginning the thesis, students propose their topic, research plan, and identify their primary reader for approval by the Committee on Modern Jewish Studies.
+Prior to beginning the thesis, students propose their topic, research plan, and identify their primary reader for approval by the Committee on Modern Jewish Studies

 Comprehensive examinations test students’ understanding of a list of required readings and their ability to place the readings in the broader contexts of Modern Jewish Studies and the material covered in their coursework.

-Doctor of Hebrew Literature Degree Requirements
+Doctor of Hebrew Literature in Modern Jewish Studies Degree Requirements

 Courses

-In addition to courses required of all students in The Graduate School, 30 graduate credits beyond the MA are required, as follows:
+30 graduate credits beyond the MA are required, as follows:

 • Five courses (15 credits) in the major discipline (Modern Jewish History, Modern Jewish Literature, Modern Jewish Thought)